 The amendment provides that entities might have to recognize a past service cost, or a gain or loss on setllement, that reduces a surplus that was not recognized before.
 Changes in the effect of the asset ceiling are not netted with such amounts.

 The ammendments are effective for annual periods beginning on or after 1 January 2019.
 Early application is permitted and should be disclosed.

-Management has not assessed yet the impact of these amendments on the financial statements.
+Management assessed that the impact of this new interpretation on the financial statements is limited.